moof-moof/dotty-dotties/README.md

 ### Description

 Repo for various dotfiles, personalized to my own preferences.
-Thus it is unlikely of any interest to others.
+Thus it's hardly of any interest to others.

 **. . . . . . . . . . . . . . . . . . . . . . . . .**![ ](./meta/resEdit.png)